z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-1.md

 ### **Step 2a**: Making HTTP Requests

-Of the two steps **Step 2**.
+Of the two steps **Step 2** is the more challenging.
 Before beginning, let's review our criteria:

 At each iteration of **Step 1**, increment `iDisplayStart` by `iDisplayLength` until `iDisplayStart` is greater than `iTotalRecords`, grabbing records from each endpoint.
 To make testing our code easier, lets only focus on the first endpoint.
 We can do this by adding a `break` into our loop, instructing it to stop after the first run.